-The Director of Admissions shall have the responsibility for determining whether a student shall be classified as an Alabama or non-Alabama student.
-The decision of the Director of Admissions shall be subject to review by the chancellor or his designated representative upon written request of the applicant.
+The Director of Admissions shall have the responsibility for determining whether a student is classified as an Alabama or non-Alabama student.
+Upon written request of the applicant, the decision of the Director of Admissions is subject to review by the Chancellor or a designated representative.